iVGeek/alx-pre_course/README.md

-My first readme
-This readme file is now up to date.
+Remember the first readme file?
+It is now updated.